BENEFITS OF CAMM MEMBERSHIP

 - Join a collegial group of peers and mentors who face similar challenges;

-- Participation within a network of over 80 maritime museums, institutions and individuals across North America and beyond;
+- Participate in a network of over 90 maritime museums, institutions and individuals across North America and beyond;

-- A listing in our directory and inclusion on our location map, which can be viewed by member institutions and the public at large;
+- Promote your museum in our directory with inclusion on our location map, which can be viewed by member institutions and the public at large;

-• Full members are entitled to vote, hold elected and executive office, and constitute a quorum for CAMM business.
-Full Members are the backbone of CAMM.
+- Full Members are entitled to vote, hold elected and executive office, and constitute a quorum for CAMM business.

-• Affiliate Members are also entitled to participate in CAMM activities, except they may not vote or hold elected or executive office, make nominations for offices, or constitute a quorum.
+- Affiliate Members are also entitled to participate in CAMM activities, except they may not vote or hold elected or executive office, or make nominations for offices, and they may not constitute a quorum.
 Affiliate Members may serve on committees and in advisory capacities.